 Elk (Cervus canadensis)

 Other Hoofed Animals

 Pronghorn (Antilocapra americana)

 Commonly called antelope, pronghorn are unique to North America and are not related to antelope at all.
 In fact, their closest living genetic relative (though still distant) is the giraffe!
 They do fill a similar ecological role as antelope found in Africa.
 Although not commonly seen within park boundaries, you will likely see them in open fields along highways as you travel the area.

 Bison (Bison bison)

 Despite the historic numbers of bison that were in the area in the past, bison are not found in the park today.
 There are no free-ranging bison left in North America.
 Any bison you see in the area are members of local ranch herds.
 Wind Cave National Park and Custer State Park in South Dakota both maintain wild bison herds.

 Bighorn sheep (Ovis canadensis)

 Bighorn sheep have historically been in or near Devils Tower National Monument.
 They are no longer seen in the park.
-Bighorns were reintroduced to Badlands National Park in South Dakota, and can be seen frequently along the park road there.
+Bighorns were reintroduced to Badlands National Park in South Dakota, as well as in the Black Hills, and can be seen at sites like Jewel Cave National Monument.